brandond98/brandond98/README.md

 ### Hey!
-I'm a software develpper from the UK.
+I'm a software developer from the UK.
 Currently working mainly with the Javacript ecosystem & also enjoy using Python.

 <p>My favourite technologies to work with right now:</p>